vial-microserver/vial/README.md

 script to control the GPIO pins.

 ## Example usage
-To make pin 2 output and switch it on, send get request to http://<ip-address-of-nodemcu>/write/2/on
+- To make pin 2 output and switch it on, send get request to http://*ip-address-of-nodemcu*/write/2/on
+- To read from pin 2 with PULL_UP, send get request to http://*ip-address-of-nodemcu*/read/2?pull=up
+- To measure from dht, http://*ip-address-of-nodemcu*/measure/2 (Returns two number separated by a comma)

+## To Do
+- Return json instead of text
+- Confirm if the read process is not errenous

 ### Just so that I remember what I did
 - Connect to nodemcu using picocom or micropython webrepl